fabiotavarespr/deck-api/README.md

 ## Tests

-The tests could be executed by your favorite IDE or executing the command `make tests` or even executing `go test ./...` .
+The tests could be executed by your favorite IDE, executing the command `make tests` or even by `go test ./...`.
 To generate the mocks, execute `make mocks`.

 ## API